SJTU-IPADS/gnnlab/README.md

 # Artifact Evaluation for FGNN [EuroSys'22]

-This repository contains scripts and instructions for reproducing the experiments in our EuroSys '22 paper "FGNN: A Factored System For Sample-based GNN Training Over GPUs".
+This repository contains scripts and instructions for reproducing the experiments in our EuroSys '22 paper "GNNLab: A Factored System For Sample-based GNN Training Over GPUs".

-FGNN (also called SamGraph) is a factored system for sample-based GNN training over GPUs, where each GPU is dedicated to the task of graph sampling or model training.
+FGNN (also called SamGraph) is the initial version of GNNLab, which is a factored system for sample-based GNN training over GPUs.
+FGNN dedicates each GPUto the task of graph sampling or model training.
 It accelerates both tasks by eliminating GPU memory contention.
 Furthermore, FGNN embodies a new pre-sampling based caching policy that takes both sampling algorithms and GNN datasets into account, showing an efficient and robust caching performance.

 ## Table of Contents
   - [Project Structure](#project-structure)